Shadow of Hypergraphs with Bounded Degree: Concluding remarks

-\begin{question} Is it true, that for any $k$ and $d$, among $k$-uniform hypergraphs with degree bound $d$, there is an extremal hypergraph with minimal shadow ratio which can be obtained by deleting disjoint maximal matchings from a shifted hypergraph? \end{question}
+\begin{question} Is it true, that for any $k$ and $d$, among $k$-uniform hypergraphs with degree bound $d$, there is an extremal hypergraph with minimal shadow ratio which can be obtained by deleting disjoint maximal matchings from an initial segment? \end{question}

 In all the solved cases, the extremal hypergraph were regular, because Lemma~\ref{lem:key} can not guarantee extremality if the hypergraph is nonhomogene in term of the shadow ratios of the local subhypergraphs around the vertices.